 What does the Google knows about you?
 Your brand or your client’s brand to be more specifically… You can do a simple search.
 But you can also use this free tool that helps with the Knowledge Graph.
 I check all the projects I work for every now and then as it gives me a perspective.

 In SEO, changes happen every second.
 Sometimes, the most experienced SEOs sense them right away.
 But we should not trust what others are sensing and most of the time, the search engines (Google) don’t announce or they announce it days later after an update to their algorithm has been made.
 Fortunately, there are tools that can help us monitor, and Semrush Sensor is one of those tools.
 It gets broken down by location, category and the type and results and volatility.
 Highly efficient when you suspect something is going on.
 The Winners and Losers comparison helps sometimes identify right away if the website you manage has been hit.

-You know those awkward weather conversations?
+Do you know those awkward weather conversations?
 Imagine if someone who’s not operating in the SEO space hears two professionals talking about these kinds of weather reports.
 Moz has a significant database and access to a lot of data and this site presents the status of site categories and how are they reflected in the SERPs.
 One of the first things to check after a Google algo update, it’s a pretty good reflection at a glimpse – sometimes you can figure stuff out just by looking at the bigger picture, and this is a big picture.

 Another tool I use daily, it’s my go-to image compression.
 I have it bookmarked and I found that even if I export compressed images from other tools, TinyPNG still saves me a couple of kiilo – and these could add up.
 It compresses it in a way that doesen’t lose quality.